MonstrousSoftware/MonstrousSoftware.github.io/_posts/2024-04-03-Post-Mortem-Oz-Racer.md

 An older and simpler method of speeding up the rendering of multiple model instances is the libGDX concept of model caches.
 Normally, each model instance requires a draw call to be rendered.
 A draw call is the CPU giving an instruction to the CPU and the number of draw calls per frame is an important metric to keep in mind to obtain high frame rates.
 By grouping model instances into a model cache, many instances can be rendered using a single draw call.

 It turned out to be more efficient to render all the rocks every frame via a model cache, than to perform frustum culling to render only the rocks that are in view.
 This also solved another annoying problem from an early version: shadow popping.
-This would happen when a rock would disappear just to the left or right of the camera view and would be frustum culled.
-But then its shadow (which was still in view) would also instantly disappear.
+This would happen when a rock would be positioned just to the left or right of the camera view and therefore would be frustum culled.
+But then its shadow (which should be still in view) would also instantly disappear, which is incorrect.
 Without the model cache this would be hard to fix properly.

 The wind turbines masts were likewise also grouped into a model cache.
-The turbine blades could not be because they are moving.
+The turbine blades could not be combined into a model cache because they are rotating.

 ## Renderable Sorter
 An annoying bug appeared when running on the teavm version.
 The game would halt with a mysteriously worded exception:
 ```
 	java.lang.IllegalArgumentException: Comparison method violates its general contract!
 ```
-It turns out this exception is raised by `Array.sort` when it spots that the comparison function used by the sorter returns inconsistent results.
+It turns out this exception is raised by the standard LibGDX method `Array.sort` when it spots that the comparison function used by the sorter returns inconsistent results.
 For example, if compare(A,B) returns -1, compare(B,C) returns -1, but compare(A, C) returns 1 which is logically impossible: if A < B and B < C it follows that A < C.  This was a head scratcher because I am was not sorting anything in my code.

 In the end it boiled down to the sorting of renderables before they are rendered by `SceneManager` or by `ModelBatch`.
 When you call `ModelBatch#end()` it will sort all the renderables it has accumulated to place the opaque renderables front to back and the blended renderables back to front (and in front of the opaque renderables).
-The idea of sorting the opaque renderables from close by to far away is that the closer renderables may obscure the further ones, so a simple depth rejection will prevent the further ones to be rendered unnecessarily.
+The idea of sorting the opaque renderables from close by to far away is that the closer renderables may obscure the further ones, so a simple depth rejection will prevent the further ones to be rendered unnecessarily (we reduce overdraw).
 This could speed up the rendering.

 To do this, the compare method looks at the distance of the two renderables to the camera to work out which is closer.
 The `dst2()` method is used to get the square of the distance from the camera to the renderable.
 Using `dst2()` instead of `dst()` is a classic (perhaps outdated) optimization to avoid a square root operation.
 Then the square distances are multiplied by 1000 and converted to integers, to allow a precision of 0.001 but avoiding floating point comparison issues.
 Then these integers are subtracted and the result is truncated to -1, 0 or 1.